 Health & Wellness

-The TCSD health services team is comprised of five school nurses with bachelor's degrees (including the director of health services & programs), one full-time health secretary, twelve licensed vocational nurses, and seven health aides for the 15 school sites covering students from preschool to eighth grade.
+The TCSD health services team is comprised of five school nurses with bachelor's degrees (including the director of health services & programs), one full-time health secretary, 6 licensed vocational nurses, and 6 health aides for the 15 school sites covering students from preschool to eighth grade.
 Please see our health services schedule.

 On a typical day, the TCSD health team assesses student’s records on state-mandated immunizations and tuberculosis status and provides first aid and care of students with acute health needs such as fever, vomiting, or injuries.
 They also will contact parents to inform them of their child’s altered health status while at school.

 Additionally, there is the daily management of our students with chronic health conditions.
 These conditions consist of Diabetes Mellitus Type I, asthma, severe allergies (food or other), epilepsy, and various medical conditions, such as muscular dystrophy, spina bifida, and heart conditions.
 We manage the care of students with chronic and ongoing health problems with parents and health care providers.
 These students may come to the health office with routine issues or with the occasional acute episode.

 Within TCSD, the school nurses and the health services team are often the only link to students’ health care and are a key resource to ensure that children stay healthy, in school, and ready to learn.

 Director II (Health Services & Programs)